 Hardiness Zone: 3 to 7 USDA Zone Map

 Notes: Black-Eyed Susan is a beloved short-lived but showy long-flowering perennial that readily reseeds.

-Native to nearly all of the US: Biota of North America Program (BONAP) – North America Plant Atlas (NAPA).
+Naturalized IN New England, native to nearly all rest of the US east of the Rockies: Biota of North America Program (BONAP) – North America Plant Atlas (NAPA).